raku-community-modules/Subsets-IO/README.md

 Path must be an existing, readable and writable file.

+## `IO::Path::frx`

+Path must be an existing, readable and executable file.

+## `IO::Path::fwx`

+Path must be an existing, writeable and executable file.

 ## `IO::Path::frwx`

 Path must be an existing, readable, writable, and executable file.